 The future aim: filling the Cathedral with sound

-If the money can be raised, Harrison and Harrison will arrange for the dismantling of the organ during 2017.
-It would then be shipped to Durham and restored to the specifications of the Cathedral Council under advice from the experts who were consulted.
+Harrison and Harrison will begin the dismantling of the organ during July 2017.
+It will then be shipped to Durham and restored to the specifications of the Cathedral Council under advice from the experts who were consulted.

 Once the restoration is of the organ is complete, it is expected that it would be back in service late 2018 and ready to fill the nave with sound for the sesquicentenary of the Cathedral in 2019.